komispeed/MayaPlugins2025/src/README.md

 Breaks mesh into separate parts based on joint influence

 - checks if mesh is bound to joints
-- duplicates mesh and deletes prior geo
+- duplicates mesh and copies weighting
+- has global visibility and individual visibility for each chunk created